 - Set up career development paths.

 By the way, if you have a good way of analyzing your turnover and HR data, it will often point you to problems that don’t break the bank to fix.
-For example, if turnover is high on a specific team, it might turn out that the rockstar employee you promoted to manager simply needs management training.
+For example, if employee turnover is high on a specific team, it might turn out that the rockstar employee you promoted to manager simply needed management training.